 Beyond these foundations, the key to a highly effective homepage is understanding and catering to your shoppers’ intentions when they arrive at your site.
 The average ecommerce bounce rate is nearly 46%–which is why it’s critical to anticipate your shoppers’ wants and needs from the start.

 To get a sense of what it is that your shoppers are hoping to accomplish when they land on your homepage, leverage research methods like analyzing click maps and watching replays of user sessions.
-This qualitative data will help you understand how people are navigating your homepage, what they’re looking for (and if they’re finding it), and what site elements they’re engaging with.
+This qualitative data will help you understand how people are navigating your homepage, what they’re looking for (and if they’re finding it), how far down the page they scroll, and what site elements they’re engaging with.

 And those insights will reveal opportunities for optimization that your teams can act on.